 After the success of Mulan, Disney experimented with a new kind of PVOD distribution for its release of Black Widow.
 The film, produced with a budget of $200 million, was released simultaneously in theaters and on Disney+, where subscribers could purchase Premier Access for $29.99.

 Black Widow earned more than $225 million on its opening weekend, including $80 million in domestic box office receipts, $78 million international box office, and $67 million in Premier Access revenue from Disney Plus.

 Manage PVOD Media Distribution with Revedia

 PVOD distribution gives content rights owners added flexibility to monetize premium assets by responding to changes in audience viewing habits and leveraging profitable direct-to-consumer distribution channels.

-SymphonyAI Media helps content owners maximize PVOD revenue by leveraging data analytics and machine learning to assess the commercial value of content assets, automate complex royalty calculations, manage content licensing agreements, and accurately forecast revenue.
+SymphonyAI Media helps content owners maximize OTT revenue by leveraging data analytics and machine learning to assess the commercial value of content assets, automate complex royalty calculations, manage content licensing agreements, and accurately forecast revenue.

 With our Revedia platform, you can project revenue and validate existing models to find the optimal multi-channel distribution strategy for your next content release.